Igor's Book of Managementmanager

 Internal, Structured but Different

-- You better have enough internal code/design/documentation artifacts.
+- Review internal code/design/documentation artifacts.
 Ask candidate for artifacts they’re proud of.

 - Go on a whiteboard to have them explain one of their systems, or help you on yours.
 No need for the candidate to practice, this is just them doing their day job.